CSC207-UofT/course-project-csc207_stackoverflowers/Phase0/CRCcards/Controllers and Presenters/Presenter.md

 Subclasses: InterviewPresenter, MonthPresenter, ReportPresenter

 Responsibilities:
-* An abstract class that takes in an object and returns a string (which are the prompts that are returned to the UI ).
+* An abstract class that takes in multiple components and returns a string, which should be the formatted output that is displayed to the player in the UI.

 Collaborators: